SKYnSPACE/ABCofDroneKAIST/Session2/README.md

 Please download and install the software depending on the operating system you ouse.

 #### 1.2.
 (Optional) for Arduino Counterfeit Products.
-If you have a [Counterfeit Arduino](https://www.arduino.cc/en/Products/Counterfeit) you might need to install FTDI (CH340/CH341) USB to Serial interface.
+If you have a [Counterfeit Arduino](https://www.arduino.cc/en/Products/Counterfeit) you may need to install FTDI (CH340/CH341) USB to Serial interface.
 Please visit the following [Website](http://www.ftdichip.com/Drivers/VCP.htm) for the Virtual COM Port (VCP) drivers.

 ### 2. Hardware Verifications